astromechza/spiro/README.md

 ## Download & Installation

 The best option is to download the latest binaries from the [releases page](https://github.com/AstromechZA/spiro/releases).
 Extract the one for your platform and put it in any directory where you have access.

-Alternatively, use the install script:
+Alternatively, use the install script which will do this for you:

 ```
 $ curl https://raw.githubusercontent.com/AstromechZA/spiro/master/install.sh | sh